 Once I’ve got everything from my calendar into my meal planning printable, I switch over to my Paprika app and start looking for recipes.
 Paprika is my favorite recipe management app.
 It keeps all of my recipes from books, family, websites, Pinterest and more organized in one place.

 I have different categories set up in Paprika to organize my recipes.
-The main category that I use for meal planning is “Entrees.”
+The main category that I use for meal planning is “Main Dish.”
 I keep all my easy dinner recipes in here for quick access.

 By having my recipes categorized like this, I avoid having to search through tons of recipes that don’t necessarily fit into normal meal planning (I’m looking at you Gingerbread House recipe!).